 In those early days of this fortress of the kingdom Gumuchi known far beyond its borders.
+Some contend that marko dimitrijevic accident shows great expertise in this.
 Old Kumukh 1240. was razed to the ground after the Mongol troops enslavement of Russia.
 Simultaneously Mongols destroyed the fort and looted huge Vachi treasury shamhalstva Lak.
 What suggests that Kumukh located near the villages and Vihli Tseysha?
 First made in Soviet times, ie started and the known reasons, stopped by the then leaders of the excavations of archaeologists Leningrad.
 Second in the cemetery of the village there are about a hundred Vihli gravestones with signs Shamkhalov.
 These headstones are in the village Tseysha and Kani more than 7.

 It is not excluded, there were many more, but have not survived to our days.
 Maybe after the defeat of the Mongols of old Kumukh ie they Shamkhalov not immediately settled in this Kumukh, and some time lived in the village of Kani and Vihli.
 Kyani name comes from the word urartinskogo kyany blacksmith.
 This suggests that there lived a lot of blacksmiths.
 Kani blacksmiths were made horseshoes and nails to strengthen them for the horses Lak troops.
 Here is a brief history of the village of Kani, which is closely linked with the Dagestan Shamkhalov.